-- be licensed to practice law by any jurisdiction in the United States that applies appropriate professional licensing standards and effectively ensures the competence and professional responsibility of its licensed attorneys; and - provide defendants with the right to effective assistance of counsel at least equal to that guaranteed by the U.S. Constitution.
+- 1) "be licensed to practice law by any jurisdiction in the United States that applies appropriate professional licensing standards and effectively ensures the competence and professional responsibility of its licensed attorneys; and" - 2) "provide defendants with the right to effective assistance of counsel at least equal to that guaranteed by the U.S. Constitution."

-VAWA 2013 echoes these requirements, declaring that before a tribe can sentence a defendant to jail time, the tribe must satisfy all the standards set forth in ICRA, which includes the standards for defense counsel established by TLOA.
+VAWA 2013 Special Domestic Violence Criminal Jurisdiction echoes these requirements, declaring that before a tribe can sentence a defendant to jail time, the tribe must satisfy all the standards set forth in the Indian Civil Rights Act (ICRA), which includes the standards for defense counsel established by TLOA.